The007Programmer/The007Programmer/README.md

 👋 Hi!
 My real name is Aahil.

 💻 I'm scrapping a lot of my old projects since a lot of my projects were built primarily on web-scraps, and I didn't feel great doing a project with work that wasn't mine.
-I'm going to re-learn python, and then start original projects, like a chad.
+I'm going to re-learn python, and then start original projects.

 🗣 Soon enough, I intend on learning other languages such as: C, JS, Java, and a better knowledge of HTML/CSS.